MrR0807/Notes/understanding-parquet-file.md

 }
 ```

-Running this, takes around `600 - 800 ms`.
+Searching for the last entry (with `index:2147482`) takes around `600 - 800 ms`.
 While searching for the first index takes about `10 - 15 ms`.

 ### Index